Children And The Law

 This course offers students an opportunity to engage critically with these and other debates over refugee law at the level of theory, policy and practice.
 This critical engagement will occur through a collaborative examination of refugee law instruments, institutions and jurisprudence in international and domestic forums, with a heavy emphasis on Canada.

-The course will be offered through lectures and class discussions.
+The course will be offered through online modules, lectures and class discussions.
 The course will also include several weeks of student-led teaching in the second half of the term.
 There will be two written assignments.
 The course requires consistent and active student participation throughout the term, including participation in evaluated group work.
 There is no final exam or final paper.
-The course, including all evaluated work, will be complete by December 1.
+The course, including all evaluated work, will be complete by the final day of class.

 Note that the course will be offered in a hybrid remote/in-person format (hyflex).
 Students can attend classes either on campus or remotely via Zoom.